IGC Project Requirements

 Sustainable Development Goals, with their associated land use/land cover systems.

-The land use/land cover resource systems provide the basis for the design and also for the operation of evaluation models, change models and impact models.
+Land use/land cover resource systems provide the basis for the design and also for the operation of evaluation models, change models and impact models.
 The IGC does not dictate which assessment models are to be used, as participants will be familiar with a wide range of alternatives.
-However, as an additional step after the development of impact assessments, we now ask that participants report how the impacts they assessed affect specific SDGs.
+However, as an additional step after the development of impact assessments, we ask participants to report how the impacts they assessed affect specific SDGs.

 Example estimations of impacts of a proposed design on Sustainable Development Goals.